AlexZeitler/http.js/README.md

   <tr><td>Opera</td><td></td><td></td><td></td></tr>
   <tr><td>Safari</td><td>5</td><td>6</td><td></td></tr>
 </table>

+*Note: If a specific browser and OS combination is not listed, it does not mean that http.js does not work.
+It simply means that nobody has tested it yet.*

 You can support http.js by running the tests as described above on a browser and OS not listed yet, adding your findings to the `README.md` file and sending a pull request.